oscar-uob/quick-demo/README.md

 Here is some stuff

-I want to make some rqandom changes to my code
+I want to make some random changes to my code